 Toyota Sienna owners have reported 16 problems related to steering wheel (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota Sienna based on all problems reported for the Sienna.

 The contact owns a 2006 Toyota Sienna.
 While driving 50 mph, the steering wheel vibrated and the vehicle veered to the right.
 The dealer repaired the vehicle; however, the contact does not know what they repaired.
 The dealer has inspected the vehicle on several occasions, but the failure persists.
 The failure mileage was 500 and current mileage was 16,000.